yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 <h4 class="fragment">Harvey Dent from "The Dark Knight" before he changes into a psychotic SoB</h4>

 ---
+# Challenges in the market
+- Two Face Magento
+    - Magento versus Adobe
+    - Community versus high-end enterprise
+    - PWA versus monolithic
+~
+~ Earth quakes (because we are in Groningen)

+---
+# What can we do together?
+- Help with the relevant Magento projects?
+- Help with ExtDN
+    - Spread the word on good extensions

+---
 @todo: the good, the bad, the ugly
 @todo: trustworthy extensions, reality check with ExtDN
 @todo: Vision Adobe, headless, climate change, earthquakes